FlorianPerrot/ovh-servers-notifier/README.md

 ### References and zones

-In `doc/`, you can find [the list of references](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/doc/list-references.md) and [the list of zones](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/doc/list-zones.md).
-Helpful to edit the configuration file according to the Kimsufi server you want.
+In `doc/`, you can find [the list of references](doc/list-references.md) and [the list of zones](doc/list-zones.md).
+Helpful to edit the configuration file according to the ovh server you want.

 ### Telegram

-You can [find here](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/doc/notice-telegram.md) the documentation helping you to set up the telegram notifier.
+You can [find here](doc/notice-telegram.md) the documentation helping you to set up the telegram notifier.

 ## Installation

-+ Download the last stable version [available here](https://git.pofilo.fr/pofilo/kimsufi/releases)
-+ `cd kimsufi`
-+ Create virtual environment: `python3 -m venv .`
-+ Source it: `source bin/activate`
 + Install dependencies: `pip install -r requirements.txt`
-+ `cp config/kimsufi.sample.conf config/kimsufi.conf`
++ `cp config/ovh.sample.conf config/ovh.conf`
-+ Edit *config/kimsufi.conf*
++ Edit *config/ovh.conf*
-+ `cd src`
-+ `python3 kimsufi.py` or `python3 -u kimsufi.py > log.txt &` if you want to use it as a daemon *(the PID is given in the first lines of the logs)*
++ `python3 src/ovh.py` or `python3 -u src/ovh.py > log.txt &` if you want to use it as a daemon *(the PID is given in the first lines of the logs)*

 ### Options

 + `-c`, `--conf`
-    + Specify the path of the configuration file (relative to `kimsufi/src` or absolute)
+    + Specify the path of the configuration file
-    + Default value is `../config/kimsufi.conf`
+    + Default value is `config/ovh.conf`

-### Testing configuration

-It would be too bad to not be notified because of a bad configuration.
-To test it, in your configuration file, you can change your `API_URL` with `https://git.pofilo.fr/pofilo/kimsufi/raw/branch/master/doc/example-availability-file.json` (this is the file `example-availability-file.json` in `doc/`).
-In this file, the server `1623hardzone1` is available in the zone `sbg`.
-If you start the script (`python3 kimsufi.py`), you should receive notifications from the notifiers you configured.

 ### Adding notifier